Baa14453/daskeyboard-applet-minecraft-server-status/README.md

 6. Position the row over your desired keys.
 ![Positioning the keys.](assets/setup-1.png "Positioning the keys.")

-7. Enter the server's IP address, port colour for online and offline.
+7. Enter the server's IP address, port and colour for online and offline.
 ![Choosing options.](assets/setup-2.png "Choosing options.")

 ## Compiling